gabrielmm1234/comic-app/README.md

  - When I see the list of comics I want to be able to search by character (eg. “deadpool”) so I can find my favorite comics.

-  -- Just type in the input text the character name and hit enter in order to submit the form and search the character.
+  -- Just type in the input text the character name and wait a second to debounce work and search for the appropriate character.

 ### How to run